Anurag Basu: Later career (2017–present)

 After a 5-year directorial hiatus, he made his comeback with the musical adventure comedy-drama Jagga Jasoos (2017) starring Kapoor alongside Katrina Kaif.
 Originally planned for a release in 2014, schedule conflicts set back release.
 The film was produced by Basu and Kapoor's new production company, Picture Shuru Entertainment, in association with Disney Studios.
 It tells the story of a teenage detective and an accident-prone journalist who join forces to search for his missing father.
 The film received mixed reviews upon release, with praise for its innovative storytelling style, cinematography, soundtrack and cast performances, but criticism for its plot, runtime and pacing.
 Despite hype prior to release, it emerged as a commercial disaster at the box-office.

 He next venture was the Netflix black comedy crime film Ludo (2020), in which he also made his debut as a cinematographer.
 Starring an ensemble cast, the plot of the film interweaves the lives of four characters—a determined young woman, a cunning conman, a troubled teenager, and a righteous police officer—through a series of interconnected stories.
 It received positive reviews from critics upon release, with praise for its direction, screenplay, cinematography, soundtrack and performances of the cast.
 The film earned Basu his first nomination for the Filmfare Award for Best Film, and his third nomination for the Filmfare Award for Best Director.

-He is currently directing Metro...
+In 2025, his directorial Metro...
 In Dino, the sequel to Life in a...
-Metro, which stars a new ensemble cast.

-He is next set to direct the musical sequel to Mohit Suri’s Aashiqui 2 titled, Aashiqui 3 starring Kartik Aaryan opposite Sreeleela.
+Metro, starring a new ensemble cast was released to a mixed-to-positive reception with praise for its soundtrack, performances and direction while some criticized its pacing in the second half and some unresolved subplots.